 Fort Flagler

 Located on the Olympic Peninsula southeast of Port Townsend and across from Whidbey Island, Fort Flagler Historical State Park enjoys spectacular views of the Olympic and Cascade ranges, as well as the Puget Sound.
-Originally established as a defensive post on Marrowstone Island at the turn of the 20th century, Fort Flager was revitalized in preparation for World War II before transitioning to a state park where visitors can enjoy history and wildlife.
+Originally established as a defensive post on Marrowstone Island at the turn of the 20th century, Fort Flager later transitioned to a state park where visitors can enjoy history and wildlife.
 Olympic Kayak Tours guides a bioluminescence tour that departs from the lower campground area.
 Over the years, the outfit has fine-tuned its method for predicting when bioluminescence will appear, leading to high success rates.

 Whidbey Island